wearebase/base-app-challenges/README.md

 Supply the source code and build the app into an apk.

 What we’re looking for:
-- A solid implementation of Jellybean UX
+- A solid implementation of native UX
 - Well structured, commented code
 - Considerations for external factors (eg devices, network)